vasu31dev/playwright-ts/README.md

 );
 ```

-In this example, we're using some Types optional parameters with some utility functions:
+In this example, we're using some Types optional parameters with utility functions:

 1. `Locator options`: `hasText` is used as an optional parameter to locate the element that has the given text.